How to plan a more sustainable wedding

 Sustainable Wedding Venue

-Choosing a venue that aligns with eco-friendly values can often be a daunting task, but some simple considerations can make your choice more in line with a lower carbon footprint.
+Choosing a wedding venue that aligns with eco-friendly values can often be a daunting task, but some simple considerations can make your choice more in line with a lower carbon footprint.
 The first is location, where are your guests travelling from?
 The more central your venue is to the majority of your wedding guests the less they will need to travel, reducing the emissions associated with driving.
 It is encouraged to find a venue that accommodates your ceremony and your evening reception to reduce travel further too.

 Another sustainable conscious choice is to get married outdoors.
 Yes, this does come with some challenges, if you are getting married in the summer months and select a venue that can accommodate a plan b room for rain-related emergencies these can be significantly reduced.
 When saying ‘I do’ outdoors, couples often feel like they don’t need as many decorations as they can make use of the landscape around them.
 The natural light from sunshine in comparison to artificial light can also work wonders for photos.